microchip-pic-avr-examples/pic18f47q10-adcc-rgb-led-control-using-touch-sensors/README.md

 ## Conclusion

-This example shows how easy it is to enable capacitive touch interface by configuring ADCC and CVD modules of PIC18FxxQ10 MCUs through MCC wizard.
-Also, demonstrates usage of capacitive touch interface of Q10 MCUs for command and control applications.
+This example shows how easy it is to enable capacitive touch interface by configuring ADCC and CVD modules of PIC18-Q10 family of MCUs through MCC wizard.
+Also, demonstrates usage of capacitive touch interface of PIC18-Q10 family of MCUs for command and control applications.